 This course critically examines structural issues of development through a lens of globalisation.
 Globalisation refers to the increasing interdependence of markets, states and civil societies and the resulting effects on people and their environment.
-By also focusing on inequality -that is, the structural differentiation among actors in terms of access to means, opportunities and resources- issues of (re-)distribution are taken into account as well.
+By also focusing on inequality -that is, the structural differentiation among actors in terms of access to means, opportunities and resources-issues of (re-)distribution are taken into account as well.
 The course investigates inequalities and interdependencies on a global, international, national and local level, while considering the role of public, private and civil society actors.
 Thus, it aims to understand underlying development processes and unlock ongoing debates.
-The course focuses on the following themes: globalisation and development; the Global Goals for Sustainable Development; history of inequality; agencies of development; democratization, human rights and development; health and development; global migration and remittances; and food security, natural resources and global crises.
+The course focuses on the following themes: globalisation and development; the Global Goals for Sustainable Development; history of inequality; agencies of development; democratization, human rights and development; health and development; global migration and remittances; and climate crisis, consumption patterns and the North-South divide.

-- To understand and analyze development issues in the light of globalisation and inequality from several disciplinary perspectives and recognise links between globalisation, inequality, poverty and development. - To understand theories, concepts and historical roots of global social, political and economic inequality as well as understand contemporary issues in development and the developing world, in particular: - Global agencies of development - o Democratisation, human rights and development - Health and development - Global migration and remittances - Food security, natural resources and global crises - To gain knowledge of the main global and international actors and networks in the field of development, including their aim, impact and effectiveness. - To analyze changes in 21st century geopolitical perspectives on development, such as the growing impact of 'emerging' countries like China and 'new' South-South partnerships. - To develop insight in the relations between the various global crises and recent development policies. - To use the accumulated understanding and knowledge to envision future development scenarios.
+- To understand and analyze development issues in the light of globalisation and inequality from several disciplinary perspectives and recognise links between globalisation, inequality, poverty and development. - To understand theories, concepts and historical roots of global social, political and economic inequality as well as understand contemporary issues in development and the developing world, in particular: - Global agencies of development - Democratisation, human rights and development - Health and development - Global migration and remittances - Climate crisis, consumption patterns and the North-South divide - To gain knowledge of the main global and international actors and networks in the field of development, including their aim, impact and effectiveness. - To analyze changes in 21st century geopolitical perspectives on development, such as the growing impact of 'emerging' countries like China and 'new' South-South partnerships. - To develop insight in the relations between the various global crises and recent development policies. - To use the accumulated understanding and knowledge to envision future development scenarios.